 At the University of Central Lancashire, we have two Saturday Clubs, one in Art and Design and the other in Fashion and Business.
-Both run a year of exciting and engaging creative workshops exploring various art and design processes.
-The Club is exclusively for teenagers aged 13 to 16.
+Both run a year of exciting and engaging creative workshops exploring various art, design, fashion and textiles processes.
+The Clubs are exclusively for teenagers aged 13 to 16.
 Membership is free and there are limited places available each year.
-For September 2019 to April 2020, our programme will run across 20 sessions and will cover drawing, painting, ceramics, printmaking and sculpting.
+For September 2019 to April 2020, our programme will run across 19 sessions.
+The Art and Design Club will cover drawing, illustration, painting, ceramics, printmaking and sculpting.
 The Fashion and Business Club will cover fashion design, fashion promotion and textiles and will include pattern cutting, illustration, photography, styling and branding.

 Confirmed dates for sessions between September 2019 to April 2020

 Please note: The Club is now full for sessions running between September 2019 to April 2020.
 If you complete the questionnaire, we will add you to the waiting list for the sessions starting in September 2020.

 Each session will take place between 9.45am until 12.15pm in the University’s Hanover Building, Bhailok Street (off Kirkham Street), Preston PR1 2XQ.
 The Fashion and Business Club is located in University’s Victoria Building, Adelphi Street, Preston PR1 7HD.

 Our Saturday Clubs are the first in the Preston area and are part of a high profile national scheme.
 The UCLan Saturday Clubs are a positive response to art, design, fashion and textiles provision in the area and the aim is to nurture young people’s talent and build their confidence and self-esteem.
 Each year more than 1,250 young people across the UK take part in a local Saturday Club, giving them an insight into student life and an understanding of new opportunities that further education and higher education can offer, as well as helping to improve their schoolwork.